 Q. Should my list be refreshed weekly, monthly or yearly?

-A. It depends!
 You should choose a refresh frequency so that most of the top items in your list will be different from one period to another.
 For example, most of the top items in NYC's Best Cheap Eats For Under $30 will change only about once a year so it makes sense that it is an annual list.
-But The Hottest New Restaurants in NYC would likely change every few months so it is better as a monthly list.
+But The Best New Restaurants in NYC would likely change every few months so it is better as a monthly list.

 Once your list is posted, the refresh frequency cannot be changed.